mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 SYSROOT and ESYSROOT variables (for DEPEND)
 -------------------------------------------
-The concept of sysroot was pretty well-known among cross-compilation users, and to some degree deployed as a custom variable in Gentoo.
+The concept of sysroot was pretty well-known among cross-compiler users, and to some degree deployed as a user-defined environment variable.
 Starting with EAPI 7, sysroots are cleanly defined and supported officially.

 According to the EAPI 7 definition, ``SYSROOT`` is the location where ``DEPEND``-class packages are installed.
-Like ``ROOT``, it comes with no embedded ``EPREFIX`` and an ``ESYSROOT`` variant with it.
-When ``SYSROOT`` is different from ``ROOT``, pure build time dependencies (``DEPEND``) are installed to ``SYSROOT`` instead of ``ROOT``, allowing users to save space on the filesystem holding the latter.
+Like ``ROOT``, it comes with no embedded ``EPREFIX`` and has an ``ESYSROOT`` variant with prefix appended.
+When ``SYSROOT`` is different from ``ROOT``, pure build time dependencies (``DEPEND``) are installed to ``SYSROOT``, allowing users to save space on the filesystem running the actual target.

-It was unclear whether ``SYSROOT`` should embed the offset prefix or not, and whether we should allow having different prefixes for different variables.
+It was unclear whether ``SYSROOT`` should embed the offset prefix or not, and whether a different value of ``EPREFIX`` should be allowed for ``SYSROOT``.
 Eventually, we concluded that using the same ``EPREFIX`` is necessary for interoperability.
 For example, if a library specified as a build-time dependency hardcodes a path to a file that is used at runtime, the path must match in both roots,